OFEV Soft capsule Ref.[8917] Active ingredients: Nintedanib

 Women of childbearing potential / Contraception

 Nintedanib may cause foetal harm in humans (see section 5.3).
-Women of childbearing potential should be advised to avoid becoming pregnant while receiving treatment with Ofev.
-They should be advised to use adequate contraception during and at least 3 months after the last dose of Ofev.
-Since the effect of nintedanib on the metabolism and efficacy of hormonal contraceptives has not been investigated, barrier methods should be applied as a second form of contraception, to avoid pregnancy.
+Women of childbearing potential should be advised to avoid becoming pregnant while receiving treatment with Ofev and to use highly effective contraceptive methods at initiation of, during and at least 3 months after the last dose of Ofev.
+Nintedanib does not relevantly affect the plasma exposure of ethinylestradiol and levonorgestrel (see section 5.2).
+The efficacy of oral hormonal contraceptives may be compromised by vomiting and/or diarrhoea or other conditions where the absorption may be affected.
+Women taking oral hormonal contraceptives experiencing these conditions should be advised to use an alternative highly effective contraceptive measure.

 Pregnancy

 There is no information on the use of Ofev in pregnant women, but pre-clinical studies in animals have shown reproductive toxicity of this active substance (see section 5.3).
-As nintedanib may cause foetal harm also in humans, it must not be used during pregnancy.
+As nintedanib may cause foetal harm also in humans, it must not be used during pregnancy (see section 4.3) and pregnancy testing must be conducted prior to treatment with Ofev and during treatment as appropriate.

 Female patients should be advised to notify their doctor or pharmacist if they become pregnant during therapy with Ofev.

-If the patient becomes pregnant while receiving Ofev, she should be apprised of the potential hazard to the foetus.
-Termination of the treatment with Ofev should be considered.
+If the patient becomes pregnant while receiving Ofev, treatment must be discontinued and she should be apprised of the potential hazard to the foetus.

 Breast-feeding